College Search

 Managing Expectations and Outcomes

-When you begin to select schools, it is important to build a healthy list that includes a rnge of target, likely, and reach schools.
+When you begin to select schools, it is important to build a healthy list that includes a range of target, likely, and reach schools.
 Naviance and your counselor can assist you in determining which schools fit in each category for you.
 Below are definitions of each category.

 What is a target school?

 A school where you meet most of the application criteria.
 You fall within the acceptable range of standardized test scores, GPA, extracurricular activities and other requirements.
-It is advisable to have about 3-4 schools in this category on your list.
+It is advisable to have about 3-4 schools in this category on your list

 What is a likely school?